John Wisniewski: Legislative career

 In August 2015, Wisniewski voted in favor of funding Planned Parenthood in New Jersey, joining prominent New Jersey Democrats, including Sheila Oliver and Patrick Diegnan.
 Wisniewski previously voted five times to outlaw or restrict access to abortion in New Jersey.

 He has also expressed that he would vote in favor of a gas tax hike only if Governor Christie was going to sign it into law.

 Wisniewski was reelected in 2015 by a wide margin.
 He received the endorsement of numerous local newspapers, including the Home News Tribune, who also endorsed his running mate Craig Coughlin and fellow Central Jersey Nancy Pinkin and Diegnan.

 Transportation Committee

-In the Assembly he has served as the Deputy Speaker since 2004, was the Assistant Majority Leader from 2002–2003 and was the Deputy Minority Conference Leader 1998-2001.
-Wisniewski serves in the Assembly on the Transportation, Public Works and Independent Authorities Committee (as Chair) and the Environment and Solid Waste Committee.
+In the Assembly he has served as the Deputy Speaker since 2004, was the Assistant Majority Leader from 2002 to 2003 and was the Deputy Minority Conference Leader 1998–2001.
+Wisniewski serves in the Assembly on the Transportation, Public Works and Independent Authorities Committee (as chair) and the Environment and Solid Waste Committee.
 Since 2000, he has chaired the state Fire Safety Commission.

 In his role as Chairman of the Assembly Transportation Committee, Assemblyman Wisniewski led a fact finding probe into the state's E-ZPass system.
 Assemblyman Wisniewski is a prime sponsor of the Motor Vehicle Security and Customer Service Act which was signed into law on January 28, 2003.
 He was a prime sponsor of A-3392 which would consolidate two of the state's toll road agencies.